open/close all folders

 The entire family

 The Bonne family consists of big brother Teisel, sister Tron, baby brother Bon, and 41 Servbots built by Tron.
 As pirates they've made their living flying from island to island raiding and pillaging... until they come across Mega Man.

-- Anti-Villain: They may be pirates, but they aren't monsters — their interest is money, not hurting people or causing destruction; that's just the side effect of piracy.
+- Anti-Villain: They may be pirates, but they aren't monsters.
+Their interest is making money, not deliberately hurting people or causing destruction; that's just the side effect of piracy.
 Any time there's serious danger going on, they have no problem working with Mega Man to try and stop it.

 - Badass Family: The three of them command a small arsenal of robots in all sorts of designs, and fielded an entire airship fleet before Mega Man shot it down.